PretendoNetwork/website/docs/en_US/install/azahar.md

 ### Using Universal Updater

 The easiest way to get Artic Setup Tool is by using Universal Updater.
 Universal Updater is also great for updating all of your other homebrew apps, so installing it is highly recommended.
-To install Universal Updater, follow <a href="https://universal-team.net/projects/universal-updater.html" target="_blank">this guide</a>.
+To install Universal Updater, get it from <a href="https://universal-team.net/projects/universal-updater.html" target="_blank">here</a>.

 Once you have Universal Updater, simply open it and search for "Artic Setup Tool".
 Select `AzaharArticSetup.3dsx` if you want to launch the setup tool from the Homebrew Launcher, or select `AzaharArticSetup.cia` if you want to launch it from your HOME Menu.